-Holistic therapy, alternative, complementary, integrative—whatever you want to call it—medicine has always been a bit of a controversial method to treating any medical concern, let alone substance abuse.
+Holistic addiction therapy, alternative, complementary, integrative—whatever you want to call it—medicine has always been a bit of a controversial method to treating any medical concern, let alone substance abuse.
 When it’s being displayed as trips to the day spa and drinking lots of fruity drinks, it’s easy to roll your eyes whenever someone says the key to true healing is through “mind, body, and spirit.”
 Still, is there more than meets the eye when it comes to a holistic approach for substance abuse treatment or is it simply a marketing tool to attract people in desperate times to a glorified vacation home?

 Still, is there more than meets the eye when it comes to a holistic approach for substance abuse treatment or is it simply a marketing tool to attract people in desperate times to a glorified vacation home?

 Within the practice of holistic medicine are several conventional and alternative therapies used to treat illnesses of all kinds, including substance use disorder and addiction, and to restore the body to its optimal health in its three forms: physical, mental, and emotional.
-Following the notion that each aspect of a person’s health affects the other, holistic therapy serves under the belief that merely treating a disease individually without addressing the body as a whole will not eliminate the overall issue.
+Following the notion that each aspect of a person’s health affects the other, holistic addiction therapy serves under the belief that merely treating a disease individually without addressing the body as a whole will not eliminate the overall issue.

 Common holistic therapies include:

 - Nutritional therapy

 - Reiko, Japanese technique for manipulating energy levels